shovelend/react-photo-gallery/README.md

 - Show all the images in the gallery as a list of thumbnails
   - When clicking a thumbnail, the main image will change to that selected image
   - Highlight the thumbnail selected

-If you’re looking for photos to use: http://lorempixel.com/ - you can customise the sizes.